DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ![The recorded test](../../images/getting-started/recorded-test.png)

-The editor allows you to modify the test: reorder and delete actions, add new actions, modify actions' parameters.
+The editor allows you to reorder and delete actions, add new actions, and modify actions' parameters.
 For example, you can change the [Element Selector](../guides/record-tests/test-actions/on-page-actions/action-parameters.md#element-selector) parameter that specifies the action's target element: select an alternative selector from auto-generated selectors or enter your own.

 ![Choose the selector](../../images/getting-started/choosing-the-selector.png)